 This phlox prefers to be planted in full sun or light shade.
 While most phlox requires fertile organic rich soil, this phlox will perform well in less desirable conditions.
-It does require well drained soils and moderate moisture.
+It does require well-drained soils and moderate moisture.
 Although this phlox is disease resistant, plant with good air circulation, a light summer mulch and avoid overhead watering.
 Cutting back after first bloom will force a second bloom.
-Cut to the ground after first frost.
+Cut to the ground after the first frost.
 Vegetative propagation only by division of the clumps in spring or stem cuttings taken in spring or early summer.

 Note: Discovered growing in San Antonio by horticulturist Greg Grant, it was named after the late San Antonio nurseryman John Fanick.

 Texas A&M University System Agriculture Program; AgNews News and Public Affairs; “John Fanick and Victoria Summer Phlox Named Texas Superstars”; writer Jennifer Paul;June 26, 2002

 Keywords (tags): butterflies, hummingbirds, cut flower, fragrant, xeriscaping, cottage garden